major-segfault/khalilstemmler-website-2019/src/pages/blogs/typescript/node-starter-project.md

 ## Useful configurations & scripts

-### Hot reloading
+### Cold reloading

-Hot reloading is nice for local development.
+Cold reloading is nice for local development.
 In order to do this, we'll need to rely on a couple more packages: `ts-node` for running TypeScript code directly without having to wait for it be compiled, and `nodemon`, to watch for changes to our code and automatically restart when a file is changed.

 ```bash
 npm install --save-dev ts-node nodemon